petwho/invoice-format-parser/README.md

 The parsing taks is done inside the parser.
 Finally, `Printer` class receives parsed result returned from each parser's implementation to print out the report.

-This document was build by a member in [Học lập trình](http://www.hoclaptrinh.org).
+This document was created by a member in [Học lập trình](http://www.hoclaptrinh.org).